Addepar/ember-charts/CONTRIBUTING.md

   of the code in `ember-charts/addon`.
 It should not be directly modified but instead generated using `grunt dist`.

 ## Pull requests

-Good pull requests—patches, improvements, new features—are a fantastic help.
+Good pull requests - patches, improvements, new features - are a fantastic help.
 They should remain focused in scope and avoid containing unrelated commits.

-**Please ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code, porting to a different language), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.
+**Please ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code, porting to a different language), otherwise you risk spending a lot of time working on something that other Ember Charts developers might not want to merge into the project.

-For now, pull requests aren't required to have tests.
-Once we've established a testing infrastructure, pull requests that introduce new functionality should come with tests for that functionality.

-Adhering to the following process is the best way to get your work included in the project:
+Adhering to the following process is the best way to get your work included in Ember Charts:

 1. [Fork](http://help.github.com/fork-a-repo/) the project, clone your fork, and configure the remotes: